Snow Sculpture for Chicago (2004)

 Running Table (1997)

-Dan Peterman's Running Table (201 E. Randolph St.) is a 100-foot long eating space located at Millennium Park.
-The table is made up entirely of recycled plastic – equivalent to some two-million milk bottles.
+Dan Peterman's Running Table (201 E. Randolph St.) is a 100-foot long eating space located in busy Millennium Park, but unknown to many as public art.
+The table is made up entirely of recycled plastic – equivalent to some two million milk bottles!
 The piece is a dynamic expression of consumerism, recycling, and society's relationship with the environment.

 The Haymarket Memorial (2005)